M-HT/SR/games/Albion/release/linux/armv7-gnueabihf/readme-Linux.txt

 Put files from this archive into the installed game's directory.

 Simple instructions:
-1) install Albion on your PC
+1) install Albion on your PC (or copy installed game from another computer)
 2) copy the ALBION subdirectory from CD onto harddisk (into the Albion directory tree)
 3) in file SETUP.INI change the path (SOURCE_PATH) from CD to the copied directory on disk (using relative path)
 4) copy the files from this archive into the game's directory